-This is a performance course that explores and develops repertoire for six hands and four hands on both one piano and two pianos and small groups of two or more keyboards.
-May be repeated for additional credit.
-Concurrent registration in Mus 215 is strongly recommended.
-(45 lecture/lab hours) Prerequisite: MUS 122C or consent of instructor.
+This course explores and develops repertoire for piano ensemble, on both one piano and two pianos and small groups of two or more keyboards.
+May be repeated for additional credits.
+(45 lecture/lab hours)

+Prerequisite: MUS 121C with a grade of C or better or consent of instructor.

-MUS 203G Guitar Ensemble II (3)
+MUS 203G Guitar Ensemble 2 (2)